0330 822 0505

 Trying to get a mortgage on a property in a flood risk zone or re-applying for a mortgage after a refusal can be tricky.

-Luckily, you can avoid most of the common pitfalls and give your application the best chance of success by speaking to a specialist broker.
+Luckily, speaking to a specialist broker can help you avoid most of the common pitfalls and give your application the best chance of success.

-We will match you up with an expert who can walk you through everything and connect you with the right lender from day one.
+We will match you with an expert who can explain everything and connect you with the right lender from day one.

 This will save you time, resources, and prevent unwanted marks on your credit report.
-Just call 0808 189 0463 or make an enquiry to get the ball rolling and we’ll introduce you to an expert mortgage broker for free.
+Just call 0330 822 0505 or make an enquiry to get the ball rolling, and we’ll introduce you to an expert mortgage broker for free.

 Ask a quick question